 While qualitative research is defined as data that supplies non-numerical information, quantitative research focuses on numerical data.

-In general, if you’re interested in measuring something or testing a hypothesis, use quantitative methods.
-If you want to explore ideas, thoughts, and meanings, use qualitative methods.
+In general, if you’re interested in measuring something or testing a hypothesis, use quantitative research methods.
+If you want to explore ideas, thoughts, and meanings, use qualitative research methods.

 Approaches to qualitative research